Tokyo in May : Best Things to Do 2020

 The Thai Festival is one of the biggest international festivals in Japan, which is held at Yoyogi Park annually.
 The festival features about 100 booths selling delicious Thai food, drinks and Thai crafts as well as live performances on the stage.

 More similar events are held at Yoyogi Park during May.
-Check the below link for more information about Yoyogi Park’s event schedule for 2019!
+Check the below link for more information about Yoyogi Park’s event schedule from 2019!

 9. Spring Flower Events